pgpkg/pgpkg/docs/pages/plpgsql.md

 To resolve this problem, simply make sure you use a regular naming scheme.

-* Always declare arguments and local variables using an underscore prefix:
+### Declare arguments and local variables using an underscore prefix:

     create or replace function example(_report_k integer) returns void language plpgsql as $$ declare